randalsallaq/Code-201-Reading-Notes/class-05.md

 so the code of the image will be like this:

 `<img src ="image link"/>`

+# CSS Colors..

+for colors in css we have three defferent ways for presenting and detemining them:

+1. RGB: this ways consists of 3 colors: red green and blue. the proportion of each color all together creates a different color. example: rgb(100,100,90).

+2.HEX: it is also about green red and blue, but they are are six-digit codes. example: #ee3e80

+3. NAME: there are 147 colors names in CSS, such as: white and blue.

 it is also important to use an alternative message, in case if the image is not working for any reason. you can add it by adding `alt="text"` inside the img tag.